Paul Hardy's Life History

 - I passed the Cambridge University entrance examination in 1971, and entered Sidney Sussex College, Cambridge, in 1972 to study Natural Sciences.
 I took Physics, Chemistry, Mathematics, and Cell Biology the first year, and then Advanced Chemistry and Biochemistry the second year.
 I was introduced to computers during this period, and made the choice to change to Computer Science as my third year subject, gaining an honours degree (2nd) in 1975.

-- I was accepted as Member of the British Computer Society (MBCS) in 1987, and became Chartered Engineer (C Eng) in 1990, and a Fellow of the British Cartographic Society in 2002.
+- I was accepted as Member of the British Computer Society (MBCS) in 1987, and became Chartered Engineer (C Eng) in 1990, a Chartered IT Professional in 2004, and a Fellow of the British Cartographic Society in 2002.

 Employment History